aws-samples/aws-serverless-workshops/CrossRegion/1_API/README.md

 ## 2. Create the DynamoDB Table

 Next we will create the DynamoDB Table for our application data.
-Ensure you are set to Ireland (eu-west-1) in the upper right corner of the console.
+Ensure you are set to the region you are currently deploying -  Ireland (eu-west-1) or Singapore (ap-southeast-1) in the upper right corner of the console.
 If you mistakenly create the DynamoDB table in the wrong region, the application will not work.